-(a) Type NM.
+- (a) Type NM.
 Type NM cable shall be permitted for both exposed and concealed work in normally dry locations.
-It shall be permissible to install or fish Type NM cable in air voids in masonry block or tile walls where such walls are not exposed or subject to excessive moisture or dampness.
+It shall be permissible to install or fish Type NM cable in air voids in masonry block or tile walls where such walls are not exposed or subject to excessive moisture or dampness. - (b) Type NMC.
+Type NMC cable shall be permitted: - (1) For both exposed and concealed work in dry, moist, damp, or corrosive locations. - (2) In outside and inside walls of masonry block or tile.

-(b) Type NMC.
-Type NMC cable shall be permitted: (1) for both exposed and concealed work in dry, moist, damp, or corrosive locations; (2) in outside and inside walls of masonry, concrete, or adobe protected against nails or screws by a steel plate at least 1/16 inch (1.59 mm) thick and covered with plaster, adobe, or similar finish.
+(3) In a shallow chase in masonry, concrete, or adobe protected against nails or screws by a steel plate at least 1/16-in.
+(1.59-mm) thick, and covered with plaster, adobe, or similar finish.